 By Rev. Francesca Bongiorno Fortunato

-Rev. Francesca Bongiono Fortunato is an ordained minister, dance teacher and bi activist, for whom writing is a serious avocation.
-She lives in Brooklyn, NY, with her wife, Lynn, and their cats, Alice and Gracie.
+Rev. Francesca Bongiorno Fortunato is an Interfaith Minister, dancer/actress, writer and dance teacher.
+She lives in Brooklyn, New York, with her wife, Lynn and the cats-incharge, Alice and Gracie.